mtanveer1/FULSTSVM/README.md

 This code is for non-commercial and academic use only.
 Please cite the following paper if you are using this code.

-Reference: B. Richhariya, M. Tanveer, A fuzzy universum least squares twin support vector machine (FULSTSVM).
+Reference: Richhariya, B., Tanveer, M. & for the Alzheimer’s Disease Neuroimaging Initiative.
+A fuzzy universum least squares twin support vector machine (FULSTSVM).
+Neural Comput & Applic 34, 11411–11422 (2022). https://doi.org/10.1007/s00521-021-05721-4

 For further details regarding working of algorithm, please refer to the paper.